abinit/abinit/doc/mkdocs-user-guide/abinit.md

 this means that there are still two datasets, but now characterized by the indices 4 and 5, so that the first run will use the generic "acell", and "ecut4" :

          acell 8 8 8 ecut 25

 and the second run will use "acell5" and "ecut5" :

          acell 10 10 10 ecut 30

 Note that ecut1, ecut2 and ecut3 are not used.

 ### 3.4 Defining a series

-Rule (2) is split in three parts : (2a), (2b) and (2c).
+Rule (2) is split in three parts: (2a), (2b) and (2c).
 Series relate with (2b):

 (2b) If the variable name appended with the index of the dataset does not exist, the code looks whether a series has been defined for this keyword.

-There are two kinds of series :
+There are two kinds of series:

   * arithmetic series (constant _increment_ between terms of the series)
   * geometric series (constant _ratio_ between terms of the series)